ryrob30/mobile-services.en/help/ios/configuration/sdk-methods.md

   * `ADBMobilePrivacyStatusOptIn` - hits are sent immediately.
   * `ADBMobilePrivacyStatusOptOut` - hits are discarded.
   * `ADBMobilePrivacyStatusUnknown` - If offline tracking is enabled, hits are saved until the privacy status changes to opt-in (then hits are sent) or opt-out (then hits are discarded).
 If offline tracking is not enabled, hits are discarded until the privacy status changes to opt in.
-  The default value is set in `ADBMobileConfig.json`.
+  The default value is set in the `ADBMobileConfig.json` file.

   * Here is the syntax for this method: